enescloud/outvio-nest-app/README.md

 - All services covered by unit test by using Jest.
 - API documentation using Swagger.
 - ESLint and Prettier configurations for code formatting.

-<h2>🚀 Technologies</h2>

-Here're some of the used tecnologies:

-- Typescript
-- NestJS
-- PrismaORM
-- Mongo
-- Redis
-- Docker
-- Jest
-- Swagger
-- ESLint

 <h2>🧾 Prerequisites</h2>